ramigs/strapi-nuxt-article/strapi-nuxt.md

 </script>
 ```

-Before hitting Strapi's register endpoint, we make sure no token will be added
+Before making the request to Strapi's register endpoint, we make sure no token
-as a request header.
+will be added as a request header.

+### Redirect after confirmation

+Before we can test the register feature, we need to tell Strapi where to
+redirect the user after the confirmation link is accessed.

+To specify this link, from the left sidebar of the Admin dashboard, click
+**Roles & Permissions**.
+Select the **Advanced Settings** tab, paste
+`http://localhost:3000/login` in the "Redirection url" input, and save:

 ### Test Register

 We're now ready to test the register feature.

-Open a new terminal and run the Nuxt app in development mode:
+Open a new terminal - so that the Strapi app is still running - and run the Nuxt
+app in development mode:

 ```shell
 npm run dev